Attorney Sean Logue Appears in Court with Washington Councilman

 Attorney Sean Logue appeared in court on Friday alongside his client, Washington City Councilman Matthew Staniszewski, for a hearing related to the councilman’s late-August arrest for driving while intoxicated.

 Logue told reporters after the hearing that he expects to come to a plea agreement with the prosecutor’s office in the coming weeks.
 This will resolve the case.
-Staniszewski, age 42, is being treated as a first-time DUI offender because it has been more than ten years since his last DUI offense.
+Staniszewski, age 42, is being treated as a first-time OVI offender because it has been more than ten years since his last OVI offense.

 Logue said Staniszewski has already finished 31 days as an inpatient at Westmoreland County’s DreamLife Recovery addiction treatment center.
 He is now participating in an outpatient program and attending Alcoholics Anonymous meetings.
 Logue said Staniszewski is dedicated to staying clean.